benjaminpbritcliffe-netizen/cyber-portfolio/tryhackme/network.md

 503 - Service Unavailable
 This server cannot handle your request as it's either overloaded or down for maintenance.

-# Headers
+## Client Headers

-hese are headers that are sent from the client (usually your browser) to the server.
+These are headers that are sent from the client (usually your browser) to the server.

 Host: Some web servers host multiple websites so by providing the host headers you can tell it which one you require, otherwise you'll just receive the default website for the server.